rolling-scopes-school/tasks/react/modules/tasks/final.md

 ### General requirements

 - Errors (Not found route, unhandled rejection, etc) should be displayed in a user-friendly format (toast, pop-up, or something like that - up to your decision).
 - Internationalization (i18n) - at least 2 languages.
-You should be able to change the language by clicking on the toggler/select in the header.
+User should be able to change the language by clicking on the toggler/select in the header.

 #### Error handling